orkes-io/docs/docs/getting-started/java.md

 </div>

 The workflow can be created using JSON or code.
-We will explore both the options in this tutorial.
+We will explore both options in this tutorial.

-Add the workflow definitions to your project with the json file or Java code.
+First you need to add the workflow definitions to your project with the JSON file or Java code.

 <details><summary>Workflow JSON - IF using JSON to create workflow</summary>
 <p>